Dragon8029/100-days-of-code/Attempt5.md

 Still reveiwing Web Development Bootcamp.
 I forgot how in depth the course is.
 Hopefully soon, I will find what I need for my sign up page project soon.

 ---

+## D33:
+*Mar 22, 2019*

+Finally getting to the stuff I need to make my project work.
+This reveiw is good for me.
+I have forgotten a lot of things from the first time I went through the course.

+---